LinOTP/LinOTP/linotpd/src/Readme.rst

 Apache and Authentication
 -------------------------

-``Please note`` that running with paster has no authentication to the management interface!
+Please note that the Flask development server which LinOTP uses by default is not suitable for productive use.
+One issue is that there is no authentication when accessing the LinOTP management interface.
-Therefor you should run LinOTP with the Apache webserver.
+Therefore you should run LinOTP with the Apache webserver.

-A sample config file is available at **etc/apache2/sites-available/linotp2**.
+A sample configuration file is available at `etc/apache2/sites-available/linotp.conf`.

-If you want to run LinOTP within the apache webserver and use SSL encryption and authentication take a look at https://linotp.org/index.php/howtos/5/38-install-linotp-using-pypi
+If you want to run LinOTP within the apache webserver and use TLS encryption and authentication, take a look at https://linotp.org/index.php/howtos/5/38-install-linotp-using-pypi